callum-oakley/wm-talk-slides/slides.md

 - each window exists independently of all the others, overlapping / stacking

-- flexibility and least surprise is king
+- flexibility and least surprise

 tiling:

-- arrange windows in a grid
+- automatically arrange windows in a grid

 - efficent use of screenspace and keypresses